 Our budget per person is about P9000 (packaged tour + food and miscellaneous expenses).

-My final thoughts about the trip
+Final thoughts about the trip

 Aside from these tourist spots, we saw a lot of beautiful places while traveling — rivers, carabaos bathing in streams and muds, rice fields and mountains.
 I’d like to mention this because sometimes we become too focused on reaching specific destinations that we forget to look around on our way there.

-That saying, my trip to Isabela was fun and I’m happy to have finally set foot in this province.
+Overall, my trip to Isabela was fun and I’m happy to have finally set foot in this province.